h2oai/h2o-3/h2o-hadoop/scripts/docker/Readme.md

 It is possible to specify a version of Sparkling Water which should be downloaded and unzipped.
 To do so, use the `DOWNLOAD_SW` env variable, which should hold the required version of Sparkling Water, for example `DOWNLOAD_SW=2.0.15`

 ### Using Custom Build ###
-If a custom build version of Sparkling Water should be used
+If a custom build version of Sparkling Water should be used, it should mount it and a custom startup scripts should be used to initialize the Sparkling Water instance.